 Of the students Ernest knew in his two years of study, no fewer than ten would give their lives in the Great War.

-Upon graduating from the College, it has been established that he worked for Surrey County Council as a certificated teacher, he lived at home and so presumably taught within his local area as commuting had not become as widespread as it is today, which school has not yet been established.
-The Electoral Roll for 1912 shows that he was considered a lodger at Ernest Villa (the family home), had a bedroom on the second floor that was furnished that he was renting for 10 shillings per week and his mother was his Landlord.
+Upon graduating from the College, he worked for Surrey County Council as a certificated teacher, he lived at home and his College records show that he returned to the National School East Molesey for his first teaching appointment after completing his college course.
+The Electoral Roll for 1912 shows that he was a lodger at Ernest Villa (the family home), had a bedroom on the second floor that was furnished that he was renting for 10 shillings per week and that his mother was his Landlord.

 On August 2nd 1913, Ernest married Elsie Gertrude Wheatly in the Parish Church in East Molesey and they lived at 50 Pemberton Road, East Molesey (source Commonwealth War Graves Commission).
 They had a daughter, Audrey, who was born on 21st June 1914.